 Don’t let negative influence in the communities hamper their growth.
 Always keep a check on the community activities.

 Distributor engagement is a felt connection to the organization and their passion to invest and proceed themselves as direct sellers.
 It also encompasses the empathy they receive from organizations while facing their challenges.
-Rather than moving head-on in ensuring distributor engagement, organizations must consider it imperative to check on distributor well-being.
+Rather than moving head-on in ensuring distributor engagement with various programs, organizations must consider it imperative to check on distributor well-being.

 “Historically, even during tough times, we haven’t seen much fluctuation in engagement,” says Jim Harter, chief scientist of workplace and well-being at Gallup.
 “Engagement can be a stabilizing force in people’s lives.
 But we need to look at well-being, not just engagement – and well-being changed a lot during the pandemic.”

 Technological equity has been the overriding factor during the pandemic slowdown.
 However, technology alone can’t bridge the gap completely.
 Personal touch is lost in a virtual environment and shaping it up is crucial for organizations to improve distributor engagement as the direct selling industry in itself is an embodiment of personal relationships.
 Empowering distributors with new-age tools and building new marketing strategies that will create a unique value proposition to your distributors is going to keep you up and moving in engaging your distributors in the fast-paced industry.

 - 15 ways to distributor engagement

 - 2.Gamified training